venkat-kamuju/CodeTest/ReadMe.txt

     iv) After installation a new app with label "Inmar Retail" appear on phone.

     v) Run the app and check Rest API calls

+3.5) Single Page Application
+    i) HTML based SPA is present in following location:
+        C:\CodeTest-master\SPA

+    ii) Open index.html in browser to run it